Please click here to view a more concise PDF version of this CV.

 |Source Control||Tortoise SVN, Perforce, Git|

 I have been a keen video gamer since my parents won a Mega Drive when I was 2 years old.
-At university I developed an eager interest in all aspects of game and level design, which I’m still yet to get over.
+At university I developed an passion for all aspects of game and level design, which I share by engaging in projects like Ubisoft Gaming School and being a member of BAFTA Crew Games.
 As a pretty typical nerd I enjoy reading books and watching films, particularly sci-fi and fantasy.
 I listen to a weird variety of music and try to maintain a modicum of fitness by running.